The Maypole Dance

 In its most simple form, the dancers simply stand in a circle around the maypole and, in time with the music, take 4 steps towards the maypole, 4 steps back and the circle for a count of 8.
 As they approach the maypole they can raise their arms, and then lower them as they back away.

-To get used to using the ribbons, make sure that all the dancers are facing in the same direction and holding their ribbon in the hand furthest from the maypole.
-The hand nearest to the maypole is used to guide the ribbon over other dancers as they pass each other but, in this first ribbon dance, everybody will be going in the same direction.
+To get used to using the ribbons, make sure that all the dancers are facing in the same direction and holding their ribbon in their right hands.
+The left hand simply gathers up the excess ribbon.
 Now start the music and all dance around the maypole in the same direction without overtaking.
 Eventually there is no length of ribbon left as it has become wrapped around the maypole, at which time the order is given to reverse your steps and unwind the maypole.
-If you unwind without any knots you have successfully completed your first dance.
+If you unwind without any knots you have successfully completed your first plaiting dance.

 In each case, look at the beautiful pattern that you have made on the maypole during the dance.

-There are many variants of this dance, with each group taking a turn to move or with one group passing two of the other group before dancing around them.
+There are many variants of this dance, with each team taking a turn to move or with one team passing two of the other team before dancing around them.
 You can easily experiment but remember that the goal is to be able to unwind cleanly after you have used up all of the ribbons during the wind up.